rayklauck/efficient_knn_approximation/README.md

 # An efficient KNN Approximation Algorithm
 [K-Nearest-Neighbor (KNN)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) is an algorithm used in maschine learning from classifying data.
-This Project provides an efficient approximation algorithm for this problem.
+This project provides an efficient approximation algorithm for this problem.

 #### What a KNN Algorithm needs to implement
 * ***init***: creating some structure to store the data points and maybe something else